 - B – Budget.
 If you don’t already have an idea of what things will cost, then you will not know what you need to do to make a profit.
 You have to have some monetary awareness – or else find a partner that does.

-Keep it basic, follow the ABCs of starting a business venture and watch your empire expand.
+It doesn’t have to be complicated to be powerful.
+When you follow the ABCs of starting a business venture you’ll have a foundation for your empire to expand.